Megan Hoover, DPT and Lindsay Brin, Exercise Science

 Our bodies were made for movement.
 They were designed to withstand all different postures, positions, movements, and forces.
 However, we need to take the appropriate steps to keep our bodies healthy so we can successfully manage normal tasks.
 Good posture and alignment gives better transfer power in athletics.

 Target a kyphotic posture (hunchback) by strengthening the backside of your body.
 Combat knee pain by strengthening your legs/glutes and stretching your chest.
-Help back pain through strengthening the transverse abs, etc.
+Help back pain through strengthening the core.

 Postural and alignment issues feed right into pain and injury.
 When we are feeling nagging pain in a certain body part, our instinct is to stretch it or massage it or rest it.
 But have you ever considered you may need to strengthen that muscle (or another one)?
 It can be hard to pinpoint the culprit, so this is where a physical therapist can be valuable.
 They can help you identify a weakness or compensation pattern, and often the solution is strengthening exercises.